Logo

 Each year CSU-AAUP advocates for legislation that would help better our institutions and our communities.

+The next Legislative Session begins in January 2025.
 Check this page regularly for updates on public hearings and bills.
-Read our legislative agenda here.

 HOW TO LOBBY